ashwinkumar12345/ethereum-intro/README.md

 <a name="remix"></a>
 > ## Testing with remix

-Remix hosts an Ethereum N/W to simulate running the contract.
+Remix hosts an Ethereum network to simulate running the contract.

 - Click `Create (string initialMessage)`, after adding any initial message.
 - Once created, click `message` to retrieve that initial message.